Larry Nassar case: Victims say an 'army' silenced them for years

 •Kathie Klages retired in February from her job as MSU's head gymnastics coach.
 She had been suspended for defending Nassar, CNN affiliate WILX reported.

-•Michigan State University President Lou Anna Simon faces pressure to resign as critics have called her tone deaf and say she needs to be held accountable for what happened while Nassar was employed as a sports physician at MSU from 1997 to 2016.
+•MSU President Lou Anna Simon resigned after facing pressure over the way she handled the abuse scandal.
+Critics have called her tone deaf, saying she needed to be held accountable for what happened while Nassar was employed as a sports physician at the university from 1997 to 2016.

+•NCAA is investigating MSU's handling of sexual abuse allegations against Nassar to determine if the university violated any rules.

 •MSU physician Brooke Lemmen resigned last year.
 She allegedly removed "several boxes of confidential treatment records" from MSU at Nassar's request and didn't tell school officials that Nassar had told her in 2015 that he was being investigated by USA Gymnastics, the Lasing State Journal reported.

-•Former USA Gymnastics Chief Executive Steve Penny resigned last March.
+•Former USA Gymnastics CEO Steve Penny resigned last March.
 He reported Nassar to the FBI about five weeks after he became aware of the first complaint against the doctor in 2015, according to a timeline of events released by the organization.

 •More USA Gymnastics resignations were announced Monday in a series of tweets from the organization's official Twitter account.
 Members of its board of directors executive leadership -- chairman Paul Parilla, vice chairman Jay Binder and treasurer Bitsy Kelley -- tendered their resignations, effective Sunday.

-Note: CORRECTION: This story has been updated to correct the spelling of US Olympic Committee CEO Scott Blackmun's name.